View over Hvar Harbour and its luxury motor yachts docked and sailing yachts in anchor.

 The medieval city of Korčula

-Before heading south, there is the option of stopping for a quick, refreshing swim at Badija Island, located next to Korčula and renowned for its 15th-century monastery.
+Before heading south on day 4, there is the option of stopping for a quick, refreshing swim at Badija Island, located next to Korčula and renowned for its 15th-century monastery.

-After a 20-nautical mile cruise, you’ll arrive at Lastovo, one of the remotest islands in the Adriatic.
+After a 20-nautical mile cruise, you’ll arrive at Lastovo, one of the remotest islands in the Adriatic Sea.
 Lastovo is known for its beautiful 15th and 16th-century Venetian architecture.
 We recommend staying in the naturally protected bay of Zaklopatica on the northern part of the island.
 All restaurants in this bay offer free moorings, and Augusta Insula is a very popular choice for a reason.
-Their cuisine features organically grown ingredients from their family garden, with their highly recommended dish the lobster “Buzara”.
+Their cuisine features organically grown ingredients from their family garden, with their highly recommended dish, the lobster “Buzara”.

-From Zaklopatica it is only a 30-minute walk to Lastovo town located in the town interior.
-Due to its great distance to the mainland and limited local light pollution, this is the perfect place to enjoy star gazing.
+From Zaklopatica, it is only a 30-minute walk to Lastovo, a town located in the interior.
+Due to its great distance to the mainland and limited local light pollution, this is the perfect place to enjoy stargazing.

 Alternatively, consider berthing at Porto Rosso restaurant in the hidden bar of Skrivena Luka on the southern side of the island.
 This restaurant offers a magical stay with a view of the blue horizon towards Italy.
 Try their recommended dish: Pasta with lobster.